LeahS33/Task-management-system/README.md

 - Notifications for task status changes
 - Sorting tasks by estimation time
 - Flexible object creation using the Builder pattern
+- Accurate time logging for tasks and subtasks

 ## Folder Structure